yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 FIS directory     0xA87E0000  0xA87E0000  0x0000F000  0x00000000
 RedBoot config    0xA87EF000  0xA87EF000  0x00001000  0x00000000
 }}}
 As you can see, the vmlinux.bin.l7 partition is of B0000, ergo 720896 bytes length.
-That means, that the kernel size should not exceed 720kb, but if it's smaller, everthing will be fine.
+That means, that the kernel size should not exceed 720kb, but if it is smaller, everthing will be fine.
 Like wise the rootfs partition has a size of 0x700000 or 7340032 bytes.
-You've got 7.3 mb space.
+You've got 7.3 MiB space.

 == Unbricking the Fonera ==
-This is taken from [http://fon.freddy.eu.org/fonera/howto-factory-reset.txt here]

-Some people asked me how to recover a fonera, here are some methods:
+This is taken from [http://fon.freddy.eu.org/fonera/howto-factory-reset.txt here].
+Some people asked me how to recover a Fonera, here are some methods:

 === Method 1 - Button Reset ===
- .
 Press the reset button for > 15 seconds This requires a working Fonera, and it should be on for a while.

 === Method 2 - Erase ===
- .
-Run "rm -R /jffs/*" and pull the plug It should result in a reseted fonera
+Run "rm -R /jffs/*" and pull the plug.
+It should result in a reseted Fonera.

 === Method 3 - MTD Trick ===
- .
 If everything fails and you killed your shell on the serial console: As soon as you see "Please press Enter to activate this console." press Enter Now you have to hurry up!
 Paste "cat /proc/mtd" and press Enter (even if you don't see your pasted line) You should see this list:

 {{{
 dev:    size   erasesize  name
 mtd0: 00030000 00010000 "RedBoot"
 mtd1: 006f0000 00010000 "rootfs"
 mtd2: 00560000 00010000 "rootfs1"
 mtd3: 00010000 00010000 "config"
 mtd4: 000b0000 00010000 "vmlinux.bin.l7"
 mtd5: 0000f000 00010000 "FIS directory"
 mtd6: 00001000 00010000 "RedBoot config"
-        mtd7: 00010000 00010000 "board_config"
+mtd7: 00010000 00010000 "board_config" }}}
-}}}
- .
 Search for the "rootfs1" line and take the number of the beginning of the line (mtdX) Now you have to reboot again Press Enter again but now paste this line:

 {{{
 echo -ne '\xde\xad\xc0\xde' > "/dev/mtdblock/2"
 }}}
- .
-Make sure you're using "/dev/mtdblock/X" (the mtdX number) Now reset it again and you should receive this message:
-  .
-Please press Enter to activate this console. jffs2_scan_eraseblock(): End of file system marker found at 0x0 jffs2_build_filesystem(): unlocking the mtd device... done. jffs2_build_filesystem(): erasing all blocks after the end marker...
+Make sure you're using "/dev/mtdblock/X" (the mtdX number) Now reset it again and you should receive this message: Please press Enter to activate this console. jffs2_scan_eraseblock(): End of file system marker found at 0x0 jffs2_build_filesystem(): unlocking the mtd device... done. jffs2_build_filesystem(): erasing all blocks after the end marker...
 This takes some time but you should have a fresh fonera again.
 This Method will work only if the enter message will show up.
 If not the endmarker can be written directly in the RedBoot Environment.

 {{{
 mfill -b 0x80041000 -l 4 -p 0xdeadc0de -4
 fis write -b 0x80041000 -f 0xa81b0000 -l 0x00000004
 }}}
 0xa81b0000 is the start of mtd2 (0xA8030000 + 0x00180000 kernel size)

 === Method 4 - TFTP/HTTP/Xmodem Recover ===
-A way to recover it with Xmodem, a TFTP or HTTP server and RedBoot is [ http://www.easy2design.de/bla/?page_id=98 here].
-If this doesn't work you probably have to use a JTAG cable.
+A way to recover it with Xmodem, a TFTP or HTTP server and RedBoot is http://www.easy2design.de/bla/?page_id=98.

 === Method 5 - Custumer Care ===
  1. Double click the Local Area Connection icon to show the connection's Status dialog box.